(Advanced) Pass values into a form via email

 CAUTION: Apostrophes will cause problems

 If you are passing in a value that includes an apostrophe, such as a last name like "O'Sullivan" or an organization name like "O'Dea", this will break the link as formatted through the email server.
-As a solution, you could send those emails directly from your own email program, instead of via LGL Direct Email.
+As a solution, you could send those emails directly from your own email program, instead of via LGL Email.

 Create your email template

-In Little Green Light, (remembering that LGL Direct Email needs to be set up before you can do this), go to Mailings > Templates > Email Templates to create a new email template.
+In Little Green Light, (remembering that LGL Email needs to be set up before you can do this), go to Mailings > Templates > Email Templates to create a new email template.

 In the template, type the content into the template and include a link to the contact form.